-E. Requirements for approval.
-No partitioning shall be approved unless the following requirements are met.

-- 1. The proposal is in compliance with the applicable zoning regulations.
-All lots conform to the applicable likely of standards - of the zoning district including density, lot area, dimensions, setbacks, and coverage.
+- E. Requirements for approval.
+No partitioning shall be approved unless the following requirements are met. - 1.
+The proposal is in compliance with the applicable zoning regulations.
+All lots conform to the applicable lot standards of the zoning district including density, lot area, dimensions, setbacks, and coverage.